codacy/chart/docs/infrastructure/eks-quickstart.md

 The cluster configuration (e.g., type/number of nodes, network CIDRs,...) are exposed as variables in the `variables.tf` file.
-You may tailor the cluster to your needs by editing the defaults that file, by using [CLI](https://www.terraform.io/docs/configuration/variables.html) options, viz.
+You may tailor the cluster to your needs by editing the defaults of that file, by using [CLI](https://www.terraform.io/docs/configuration/variables.html) options, viz.

 ```bash